WillTarte/COMP442-Compiler/docs/Assignment2/ASSIGNMENT2.md

 FACTOR has a first set conflict.
 [X] remove ambiguity between variable and functionCall (merge factor -> variable | funcCall rule and factorize what follows 'id')
 FUNCDECL has a first set conflict.
 [X] remove ambiguity between return types by factorizing FUNCHEAD has a first set conflict.
 [X] remove ambiguity between return types by factorizing IDNEST has a first set conflict.
-OPTFUNCHEAD1 is nullable with clashing first and follow sets.
+[X] remove ambiguity by factorizing OPTFUNCHEAD1 is nullable with clashing first and follow sets.
 REPTFUNCTIONCALL0 is nullable with clashing first and follow sets.
 REPTVARIABLE0 is nullable with clashing first and follow sets.